pivotal/docs-tap/learning-center/workshop-content/workshop-runtime.hbs.md

-# Workshop runtime
+# Automate your Learning Center workshop runtime

 Your workshop content can script the steps a user must run for a workshop.
+This topic tells you how to do so.

-In some cases, you must parameterize that content with information from the runtime environment.
+In some cases, you must parameterize the content with information from the runtime environment.
 Data variables in workshop content allow this to a degree, but you can automate this by using scripts executed in the workshop container to set up configuration files.